vamsiReddy03/nesprnt-case-study/README.md

 "What if I build a System to make this disappear entirely?"

 ## 🚀 So I built Workflow Automation System
-- hat eliminates manual coordination entirely — transforming
+- That eliminates manual coordination entirely — transforming
 - it into a structured, automated workflow.

 ## Key Insight